9843112922/genai-internship/README.md

 - Estimated trip cost breakdown
 - Downloadable PDF travel plans

 This enhancement allows users to save, share, and access their travel plans conveniently in PDF format, making the application more practical and user-friendly.

+## Day 24 (06/06/2026)

+# AI Travel Planner

+Continued development of the AI Travel Planner project by adding a Starting Location feature.

+## Features Implemented

+* Added Starting Location input field
+* Improved travel planning by allowing users to enter both starting location and destination
+* Enhanced itinerary generation with route-based travel information

+## Technologies Used

+* Python
+* Streamlit
+* Groq API

+## Completed Work

+The AI Travel Planner now allows users to enter:

+* Starting Location
+* Destination
+* Budget
+* Trip Duration
+* Travel Type

+This enhancement helps generate more personalized travel plans by considering both the user's starting point and destination.